You found our list of festive virtual Christmas party ideas!

-This activity can also serve as a time capsule to chronicle your team’s progress and special occasions.
+This activity can also serve as a time capsule to chronicle your team’s progress and special occasions, even beyond the holidays.

 12. Virtual Holiday Team Building Games

-Party games can elevate any affair, virtual soirees included.
+Party games can make any event more fun, virtual events included.
 You and your Christmas crew can play a variety of virtual Christmas games over video call, including: